 - We advise you to exercise normal safety precautions in Samoa.

-- There have been a number of violent assaults and robberies in Samoa, including sexual assaults.
+- Violent assaults and robberies do occur in Samoa.
 Sexual assaults against foreigners, including Australians, have occurred.

 - Be a smart traveller.
 Before heading overseas: